solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 7. Select **Save**
 8. Under **Settings**, select **Configuration**
-9. Select **New application setting**, add the following, replace the `DB_URL` with the one you just recorded from the database container, replace the `APP_URL` with the one you just recorded for the application web:
+9. Select **New application setting**, add the following, replace the `DB_URL` with the one recorded previously from the database container, replace the `APP_URL` with the one recorded for the application web:
     -   `MYSQL_ROOT_PASSWORD` = `Solliance123`
     -   `WEBSITES_PORT` = `3306`